 We love giving homemade personalised gifts here in The Mad House and we have been busy pinning personalised and monogrammed mugs for ages.
 Mini decided that these would make a great Fathers Day mug for MadDad (don’t panic Father’s day isn’t till the 15th June this year).
 These are so simple to make and if you do not have a Cricut Explore then do not despair as you could either use letter stickers or even print some out on your printer and cut them out.

-- Cricut Explore and vinyl or Scrapbooking Stickers
+- Cricut Machine and vinyl or Scrapbooking Stickers

 - Mugs – Ours were £1.75 for a set of four from Asda